- Instructions for Form 945 - Introductory Material

 If a deposit is required to be made on a day that isn't a business day, the deposit is considered timely if it is made by the close of the next business day.
 A business day is any day other than a Saturday, Sunday, or legal holiday.
 The term "legal holiday" for deposit purposes includes only those legal holidays in the District of Columbia.
 Legal holidays in the District of Columbia are provided in section 11 of Pub.
 15.

 Businesses can enjoy the benefits of filing tax returns and paying their federal taxes electronically.
 Whether you rely on a tax professional or handle your own taxes, the IRS offers you convenient programs to make filing and paying easier.
 Spend less time worrying about taxes and more time running your business.
 Use e-file and EFTPS to your benefit.

 If you're filing your tax return or paying your federal taxes electronically, a valid employer identification number (EIN) is required at the time the return is filed or the payment is made.
 If a valid EIN isn't provided, the return or payment won't be processed.
 This may result in penalties.
 See Employer Identification Number (EIN), later, for more information about applying for an EIN.

-If you file Form 945 electronically, you can e-file and e-pay (electronic funds withdrawal) the balance due in a single step using tax preparation software or through a tax professional.
+If you file Form 945 electronically, you can e-file and use EFW to pay the balance due in a single step using tax preparation software or through a tax professional.
 However, don't use EFW to make federal tax deposits.
 For more information on paying your taxes using EFW, go to IRS.gov/EFW.

 Credit or debit card payments.